PayGov-Dev/PayGov-Embedded-API/API_DOCUMENTATION.md

 ---
 ## 1. High-Level Flow
 1. You create an HTML file with a form that POSTs to the PayGov endpoint.
-2. User opens the HTML file (double-click from desktop or file system).
+2. User opens the HTML file.
 3. Form auto-submits immediately using `onload="document.form1.submit();"`.
 4. PayGov validates required fields and the API password (`apipassword`).
 5. Dynamic custom form fields (prefixed `F-`, `CP-`, `CPR-`) are parsed and stored; required/optional flags can be toggled using prefixes.